 The search for HMS TriumphThe search for HMS Triumph

-Welcome to the website for the Triumph Association, which has been formed to carry out a search for the T-Class submarine HMS Triumph, lost somewhere in the Aegean in January 1942.
+Welcome to the website for the Triumph Association, which has been formed to commemorate and celebrate the T-Class submarine HMS Triumph, lost in the Aegean in January 1942.

 One of our aims is to reach and contact descendants and relatives of the crew of Triumph.
 A crew list (with next of kin as of January 1942) is within this website.
 If you are a relative or descendant, or a friend, of a crew member please get in touch with us.

-Looking forward, when we have found Triumph we plan to hold a memorial service at her wreck site, and we would like as many of her crew's descendants to be there as possible.
-Before then we would like to hold a memorial service at the National Memorial Arboretum at Alrewas in Staffordshire, for relatives who cant make it out to Greece.
+We plan to hold a memorial service at her wreck site, and we would like as many of her crew's descendants to be there as possible.
+We will hold a second memorial commemoration at the National Memorial Arboretum at Alrewas in Staffordshire, for relatives who cant make it out to Greece.

 Here is a summary of Triumph's story, told in the excellent magazine Britain At War...